Tinashe-04/LocalAreaUnemploymentStatistics/README.md

 - TODO: Provide summary statements for the boxplots
 - TODO: Answer the questions added to the notebook

+02/22/2024

+- Answered questions from the data
+- Created a plot for counties with highest unemployment rates in 2021

 Additionally, I outlined the stakeholders interested in LAUS data directly from the BLS website (https://www.bls.gov/lau/lauov.htm) to get a better sense of who would be interested in the insights gathered from the LAUS data.
 They are detailed as follows.

 A wide variety of customers use these estimates: